 Symantec has observed the following geographic distribution of this threat:

 Zeus Trojan can be detected by the security products as: Trojan-Spy:W32/Zbot [F-Secure],PWS-Zbot [McAfee],Trojan-Spy.Win32.Zbot [Kaspersky], Win32/Zbot [Microsoft],Infostealer.Monstres [Symantec], Infostealer.Banker.C [Symantec],Trojan.Wsnpoem [Symantec] or Troj/Zbot-LG [Sophos].

-STEP 1: Remove Zeus Trojan with Kaspersky TDSSKiller
+STEP 1: Scan your computer with Kaspersky TDSSKiller

-As part of its self defense mechanism, Zeus Trojan will install a rootkit on the infected computer.In this first step, we will run a system scan with Kaspersky TDSSKiller to remove this rookit.
+As part of its self-defense mechanism, Zeus Trojan might install a ZeroAccess rootkit on the infected computer.In this first step, we will run a system scan with Kaspersky TDSSKiller to remove this rootkit.